-I created Spice Mama to share my passion for the cooking traditions of my ancestors, to learn from generations of culinary wisdom and history and to tell the story of my family and my culture through my great love, food.
+I created Spice Mama to share my passion for the cooking traditions of my ancestors, to learn from generations of culinary wisdom and history and to tell the story of my family and my culture through food.

-When I cook the food of my past, following the old recipes of my great grandmothers, grandmothers and mother, I feel like I am home again in old Bombay, the city where I was born.
+When I cook, I feel like I am home again in old Bombay, the city where I was born.
 I travel to an enchanted place, where the hottest food was cooked in cool kitchens, in high ceilinged houses tiled with stone, and afternoons were spent on shady verandas hung with slow fans, swinging on day beds gossiping and drinking chai.

 I cook to remember the past, and with inherited knowledge of the medicinal and nutritional use of spices, the healthy cooking and eating practices traditionally passed down through generations from mother to daughter, in the family kitchen.

 I cook Indian food because it is one of the oldest and healthiest cooking styles in the world.
 From the moment thousands of years ago that man first realised the importance of using food as medicine, our families have used spices when we cook.

 Spice Mama honours the memory of the great women cooks in my family, the cooking and eating traditions that make Indian food so special, and aims to share these important traditions with new generations of cooks.